lidafa0206/Radmc3d_Simulation/README.md

 imageLam,beamMajor,beamMinor: The band of the generated image and the size of the beam.

-        Please note that:
+**Please note that:**
-            1. Multiple band images can be generated, but it is important to ensure that the number of elements in the imageLam, beamMajor, and beamMinor lists are consistent and matching.
+**1. Multiple band images can be generated, but it is important to ensure that the number of elements in the imageLam, beamMajor, and beamMinor lists are consistent and matching.**
-            2. The fitted wavelength(s) should be placed as the last element(s) in the list.
+**2. The fitted wavelength(s) should be placed as the last element(s) in the list.**

 ### Star and wavelength ###
 see Radmc3d manual